smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

 - **JOBLOG: Write to job log: Y/N**: The script driver program always writes script execution messages to the LSAM Multi-Step Job log file.
 The entries in this file may be viewed using the LSAM sub-menu 5, option 6.
-Set this parameter to \"Y\" = yes to tell the script driver program to also write the log entries as messages added to the IBM i job log report.
+Set this parameter to "Y" = yes to tell the script driver program to also write the log entries as messages added to the IBM i job log report.
   - It is often easiest to diagnose script failures when the job log